-a) Resolution 36 (Rev.Antalya, 2006) and Resolution 136 ( Antalya, 2006);
+a) Resolution 36 (Rev.Guadalajara, 2010) and Resolution 136 (Rev.Guadalajara , 2010);

-b) Resolution 43 (Rev.Doha, 2006), which instructs the Director BDT, in close collaboration with the Director BR, to encourage and assist developing countries to implement IMT-2000 systems, to provide assistance on the interpretation of ITU Recommendations relating to IMT-2000 and beyond and to support activities related to ITU-D Q.18-1/2 “Implementation aspects of IMT-2000 and information sharing on systems beyond IMT-2000 for developing countries;
+b) Resolution 43 (Rev.Hyderabad, 2010), which instructs the Director BDT, in close collaboration with the Director BR, to continue encouraging and assisting developing countries to implement IMT, to provide assistance to administrations on the use and interpretation of ITU Recommendations relating to IMT;

-c) Resolution 644 (Rev.WRC-2000) on telecommunication resources for disaster mitigation and relief operations;
+c) Resolution 644 (Rev.WRC-07) on radiocommunication resources for early warning, disaster mitigation and relief operations and Resolution 647 (WRC-07) on spectrum management guidelines for emergency and disaster relief radiocommunication;

 d) that the Tampere Convention on the provision of telecommunication resources for disaster mitigation and relief operations by the Intergovernmental Conference on Emergency Telecommunications (ICET-98) came into force on 8 January 2005,

+recognizing

+a) that when a disaster occurs, the disaster relief agencies are usually the first on the scene using their day-to-day communication systems, but that in most cases, other agencies and organizations may also be involved;

+b) that in times of disasters, if most terrestrial-based networks are destroyed or impaired, other networks in the amateur and amateur-satellite services may be available to provide basic, on-site communications capability;

+c) that important attributes of the amateur services include stations distributed throughout the world which have trained radio operators capable of reconfiguring networks to meet the specific needs of an emergency,

 decides that the following Questions should be studied

-1 What are the technical, operational and related procedural aspects ofradiocommunications fordisaster warning, mitigation and relief operations?
+1 What are the technical, operational and related procedural aspects of mobile, amateur and amateur-satellite services in support and improvements of disaster warning, mitigation and relief operations?

-2 What improvements can be made in radiocommunications for disaster warning, mitigation and relief operations?

-3 What information relating to the above should be reported to a future competent World Radiocommunication Conference?
+2 What information relating to the above should be reported to a future competent World Radiocommunication Conference?

 further decides